kimoppalfens/kimoppalfens.github.io/_posts/2020-12-30-Logging in the cloud - Part 1.md

 ## Intro ##

 With the release of MEM2010, we got a feature that I'm super excited about!
 [OSD over the internet (CMG) with bootmedia.](https://docs.microsoft.com/en-us/mem/configmgr/core/plan-design/changes/whats-new-in-version-2010#deploy-an-os-over-cmg-using-bootable-media).
-There are already plenty of blogs out there on how to set it up, so this blog is not about that part of the puzzle.
+There are already plenty of blogs out there on how to set it up, so this blog is not about that piece of the puzzle.

 In an on-premises OSD scenario, I assume most of you perform some sort of error-catching.
-If the task sequence fails, we copy the relevant logs to a share for further investigation.
+If the task sequence fails, you copy the relevant logs to a share for further investigation.
 It's a tremendous time-saver and super helpful in troubleshooting scenario's.
 However, when you perform OSD over the internet/cmg, there is no share available for you to copy these logs to.
 To make things even worse, the person doing the OSD is probably in a location that you have no access to, so recovering the logs could become very challenging.

 This 2-part blog series is offering you a solution to get the same central logging functionality as you would have on-premises.

 ## Preparations ##

-We are going to use Azure blob-storage as an intermediate storage solution to copy the logs to, and to retrieve them from for investigation.
+We are going to use Azure blob-storage as an intermediate storage solution.
+We will copy the logs to blob storage and retrieve them from there for investigation.
 There are multiple ways of storing logs/files in azure, there might be even better ways than how I chose to do it.
 This is just one possibilty to get you started.
 By all means choose the solution that you are most comfortable with.